 The Company's customer base consists primarily of solar contractors.
 The Company does not require collateral on its trade receivables.
 For the nine months ended September 30, 2019, the Company's largest customer and five largest customers constituted 21.2% and 55.2% of total revenues, respectively.
 Three customers make up 43.1% of revenue and are the only customers constituting greater than 10% of total revenue.
 For the nine months ended September 30, 2020, the Company's largest customer and five largest customers constituted 14.3% and 45.9% of total revenues, respectively.
 Two customers make up 24.5% of revenue and are the only customers greater than 10% of total revenue.
-For the Company's top five customers could have a materially adverse effect on the revenues and profits of the Company.
+The loss of any one of the Company's top five customers could have a materially adverse effect on the revenues and profits of the Company.
 Further, the Company's trade accounts receivable are from companies within the solar industry and, as such, the Company is exposed to normal industry credit risks.
-As of December 31, 2019, the Company's largest customers constituted 29.5% and 69.0% of trade accounts receivable, respectively.
-As of September 30, 2020, the Company's largest customers constituted 21.7% and 23.9% of trade accounts receivable, respectively.
+As of December 31, 2019, the Company's largest customer and five largest customers constituted 29.5% and 69.0% of trade accounts receivable, respectively.
+As of September 30, 2020, the Company's largest customer and five largest customers constituted 21.7% and 23.9% of trade accounts receivable, respectively.
 The Company continually evaluates its reserves for potential credit losses and establishes reserves for such losses.